Sisa (drug)

-Sisa is a psychoactive drug from Greece.
+Sisa or shisha (σίσα) is a stimulant drug that became popular in Greece around 2009.
+The word 'sisha' is related to the Persian 'shisheh' meaning glass (pipe).
 The basic ingredient is methamphetamine, with additives such as battery acid, engine oil, shampoo and salt.
-It's notably abused by many homeless people in Athens, and causes dangerous side effects such as insomnia, delusions, heart attacks, and violent tendencies.
+It is also known as speed, crystal meth or simply "meth".
+It is used by many homeless people in Athens, due to the low cost of manufacturing.
+The drug causes dangerous side effects such as insomnia, delusions, heart attacks, and violent tendencies, as it is a highly impure and adulterated drug.
+It also has a unique side effect of cardiomyopathy.
 Routes of administration include smoking, snorting, and intravenous injection.